TimZwart/handy-dandy-haskell/README.md

 # handy-dandy-haskell

-this is a teeny ugly little library holding functions I consider useful.
+When I'm coding in any language, some things just annoy me.
+Then I make a library which adrresses those lacks.
 It wont go down in history but it will go down on my code.
-And if it gets useful enough, perhaps on yours too.
+The functions concern lists, association lists and Strings.

 like: